KagisoNkomo/SQL-PRACTICAL-EXERCISES/README.md

 This exercise employs various tables to examine joins and somewhat intricate SQL logic.
 It primarily centers on analyzing retail sales, utilizing different tables that were combined to meet specific goals.
 A key objective was to determine which customers bought which types of products.

-*  [Objective Description File](https://github.com/user-attachments/files/23175744/Practical.2.-.SQL.Fundamentals.SQL.JOINS.pdf.pdf) - Outlines the goals of the exercise and the necessary actions to be taken.
+*  [Objective Description File](https://github.com/KagisoNkomo/SQL-PRACTICAL-EXERCISES/blob/main/Exercise%2002/Practical%202%20-%20SQL%20Fundamentals%20(SQL%20JOINS).pdf.pdf ) - Outlines the goals of the exercise and the necessary actions to be taken.

-* [Customer Data Csv File](https://github.com/user-attachments/files/23175757/customers_large.csv) - Holds the raw customer data, including fields like Customer ID, Customer Names, and their Country of residence.
+* [Customer Data CSV File](https://github.com/KagisoNkomo/SQL-PRACTICAL-EXERCISES/blob/main/Exercise%2002/customers_large.csv)  - Holds the raw customer data, including fields like Customer ID, Customer Names, and their Country of residence.

-* [Order Data Csv File](https://github.com/user-attachments/files/23175784/orders_large.csv) - Input Data File - Contains the raw data related to orders, featuring fields such as Order ID, Customer ID, and Product ID.
+* [Order Data CSV File](https://github.com/KagisoNkomo/SQL-PRACTICAL-EXERCISES/blob/main/Exercise%2002/orders_large.csv) - Input Data File - Contains the raw data related to orders, featuring fields such as Order ID, Customer ID, and Product ID.

-* [Product Data CSV File](https://github.com/user-attachments/files/23175818/products_large.csv) - Input Data File - Contains the raw data pertaining to product information.
+* [Product Data CSV File](https://github.com/KagisoNkomo/SQL-PRACTICAL-EXERCISES/blob/main/Exercise%2002/products_large.csv) - Input Data File - Contains the raw data pertaining to product information.

 * Results with Code Snippets File Output Results - Displays snippets of SQL code corresponding to each question individually.